Your iPad Bluetooth not working is one of the most common and frustrating problems that you will experience as a regular iPad user.

 Step 3: Go down until you see Reset Network Settings, and select this option.

-Step 4: This will reset all network settings, so be prepared to input necessary information for all of your settings after this step.
+Step 4: This will reset all network settings, so be prepared to input the necessary information for all of your settings after this step.

 Way 7.
 Update Your iPad to Latest iOS